Kids / School Bands

 For the young and young at heart.

-• The Wombles - Keep On Wombling The Wombles - Keep On Wombling
+The Wombles – Keep On Wombling

 The moment I saw the trippy psych/kiddie album cover, I knew I had to buy this record, and I’m sure glad I did.
 The Wombles are an H.R.
 Pufnstuf meets The Muppets children’s television and book series from the UK with a mission: they’re all about picking up litter.
 I had some high hopes for […]